MihaelIsaev/FluentQuery/README.md

 When you write complex query you can several joins or subqueries to the same table and you need to use aliases for that like `"Cars" as c`

-So with FluentQuery you can create aliases like this
+So with FQL you can create aliases like this

 ```swift
 let aliasBrand = FQAlias<Brand>("b")